YU000jp/logseq-plugin-confirmation-done-task/readme.md

 ### Query

 > If use task DONE with journals only.
-It's convenient to add these to the journal query.
+It's convenient to add these to the journal query. (**[How to customize default queries on Logseq](https://github.com/YU000jp/logseq-default-queries-journals)**)

 - Today completed